dr-romster/Rtutorial/README.md

         Basic_intro.R
         Basic_intro.html
-        [ Basic_intro.Rmd ]
+        data.csv
+        demographics.csv

+Note that all of these files contain synthetic data.

 - Practical usage of `R` in clinical settings

-Based on the **QI Charts 2** package which can create Run Charts, statistical process control (SPC) and other QI-related methods to track outcomes in time series data.
+Based on the **QI Charts 2** package which can create Run Charts, Statistical Process Control (SPC) and employ other QI-related methods to track outcomes in time series data.

 This is provided as an open source tutorial from the QIcharts2 package vignette which is available on [CRAN].(https://cran.r-project.org/web/packages/qicharts2/index.html).
-This package has a GPL-3 License.
+The qicharts2 package has a [GPL-3 License](https://www.r-project.org/Licenses/GPL-3).

 The qicharts2 package and tutorial is written by Prof Jacob Anhoej.
 [Package Github Link](https://github.com/anhoej/qicharts2)